 Q Do you have a trade name affidavit (DBA), business or sales tax license?

-A While the state of Colorado does not require any type of licensure like an electrician or real estate sales person, not having at least some sort of business entity recognized by the state is another indication the photographer is flying by the seat of their pants.
-A sales tax license IS required by law, now matter how they spin it.
+A While the state of Colorado does not require any type of licensure like an electrician or realtor, not having at least some sort of business entity recognized by the state is another indication the photographer is flying by the seat of their pants.
+A sales tax license IS required by law, no matter how they spin it.
 If you receive ANYTHING tangible that item is subject to sales tax, plain and simple.
 Any photographer that says otherwise is cheating the system or getting very bad advice from his accountant.

 Q Do you shoot in Raw or Jpg?